skjaro/browsertrix-cloud/docs/deploy/admin/org-import-export.md

 If the storage name and configuration details are identical in the original and new clusters, no additional steps need to be taken.

-If the primary storage for the new cluster uses a different name than the original cluster, update the storage references during import by passing the `storageName` query parameter to the import API endpont, e.g.:
+If the primary storage for the new cluster uses a different name than the original cluster, update the storage references during import by passing the `storageName` query parameter to the import API endpoint, e.g.:

 ```sh
 curl -X POST -H "Content-type: application/json" -H "Authorization: Bearer <jwt token>" --data-binary "@org-export.json" https://browsertrix.cloud/api/orgs/import?storageName=newname